helmy0/TechCon-2023/README.md

 - **Responsive Design:** The website adapts seamlessly to various screen sizes and devices, thanks to Bootstrap's responsive grid system.
 - **HTML, CSS, JavaScript:** Fundamental web technologies power the dynamic and engaging user interface, with Bootstrap enhancing the overall design and responsiveness.

-## Getting Started

-1. Clone the repository.
-2. Open `index.html` in your preferred browser.

 ## Technologies